The Ultimate List of Digital Marketing Terms

 Facebook Ads Manager – Ads Manager is a tool for creating Facebook ads, managing when and where they’ll run, and tracking how well campaigns are performing on Facebook, Instagram or their Audience Network.

 Form Fill – When a visitor has filled out a contact form on a website, commonly used as a noun to refer to a conversion.
 “This month our marketing campaign generated 20 phone calls and 8 form fills.”

 Google – Company behind the search engine giant Google.com.
 Founded in 1998, Google now controls approximately 80% of the search market.
 Google has also expanded to include many software services, both directly related to search, and targeted towards consumers outside of the search marketing industry like Google Chrome (a web browser), Google Fiber (internet service), Gmail (email client), and Google Drive (a file storing platform).
 Google is owned by parent company Alphabet.

-Google+ – Google’s own social media platform.
-Google+ has been used to varying success by the company, and is still receiving updates that change functionality in a variety of ways.
-Google+ can also be used for business pages (Google My Business), which can feature information, company events, updates, and more.
+Google+ – Google’s now defunct social media platform.
+Google+ was used for personal and business pages (now Google My Business), which featured information, company events, updates, and more.

 Google Analytics – A free software platform created by Google, which is used to analyze nearly every aspect of users accessing a website.
 Website traffic, conversions, user metrics, historical data comparisons, and effectiveness of each channel of marketing can all be managed using this tool.